rngmlwjd/bisanzlab.github.io/_members/jingcheng-zhao.md

 image: images/team/Zhao_Jingcheng.jpg
 role: postdoc
 links:
-  email: jordan.bisanz@psu.com
+  email: jjz5561@psu.edu
-  orcid: 0000-0002-8649-1706
-  google-scholar: zRK8-hgAAAAJ
-  github: BisanzLab
-  twitter: JordanBisanz
 ---

-Jingcheng received his bachelor’s degree in Food Science and Engineering from Zhejiang University and PhD in Nutritional Sciences from Iowa State University.
-His research focus is the effects of diet on gut microbes with expertise in both bioinformatic and laboratory analyses.
-Working with Dr. Wendy White, he studied the prebiotic effects of a cranberry beverage on the human gut microbiota.
-Jingcheng is investigating how gut microbes affect nutrient absorption.
+Jingcheng earned his bachelor’s degree in Food Science and Engineering from Zhejiang University and PhD in Nutritional Sciences from Iowa State University.
+His research focus is the interaction between diet and gut microbes with expertise in both bioinformatic and laboratory analyses.
+He has received National Scholarship for Undergraduate Students, Bonnie Keppy Moeller Graduate Scholarship, and Phyllis Bennett Hans Graduate Scholarship.
+Jingcheng is investigating how caloric restriction affects microbiome and pathogen colonization resistance.
 He loves playing soccer and badminton in his free time.